-PS4101 Introduction to Social Psychology 3C/h In this course the criteria of the individual and

-In this course the criteria of the individual and society are studied, the way in which the social interaction occurs; the acquired and modified attitudes, peer pressure.
+PS4101 Introduction to Social Psychology 3C/h In this course, the criteria of the individual and society are studied, the way in which the social interaction occurs, the acquired and modified attitudes, and peer pressure.
 General review of types of methodologies and group techniques that have some type of relationship with Social Psychology.